How it works, what it does, why it matters

 It will benefit existing scrap buyers by increasing volume, revenue and market demand; and benefit paper mills by removing costly contamination from bales of paper and cardboard.

-It will make curbside recycling more efficient and more cost-effective and encourage curbside providers to become certified redemption centers and/or certified processors.
+It will make curbside recycling more cost-effective and it will encourage curbside providers to become certified redemption centers and/or certified processors.

-It will save taxpayers tens of millions of dollars annually, not only by reducing costs for picking up litter and collecting, hauling and landfilling municipal solid waste, but by privatizing a segment of a costly and underperforming government function—municipal recycling.
+It will save taxpayers millions of dollars annually, by reducing costs for picking up litter, relieving some of the burden on underperforming recycling programs, and collecting, hauling and landfilling municipal solid waste.

 What this bill won't do